arf20/arfminesweeper/README.md

 Does not work on Intel iGPUs apparently, for some god unknown reason, maybe the bit shit?
 #### Win32
 Currently I think it only builds correctly under MSVC
+#### Kernel module
+Exposes a character device at /dev/arfminesweeper.
+`cat` it to get the board, and send commands like echo 'c 0 0' > /dev/arfminesweer Usage is c|f x y, c for clear f for flag